abinit/abinit/doc/tutorial/eph4mob.md

 to make sure the quality of the results is not affected by these options.

 If performance is really of concern, you can also try to set [[eph_mrta]] to 0.
-By default, the code compute computes transport linewidths with the SERTA and the MRTA.
+By default, the code computes transport lifetimes both with the SERTA and the MRTA.
 The MRTA requires the computation of the group velocities at $\kk$ and $\kk+\qq$.
 This part is relatively fast yet it does not come for free.
 If you know in advance that you don't need MRTA results, it is possible to gain some speedup by disabling this part.